DEPTHX: History

 DEPTHX robot being lowered into La Pilita, one of several water-filled sinkholes in Sistema Zacaton (in northeastern Mexico).
-Photo by Marc Airhart, Jackson School of Geosciences, March 2007.
+March 2007.

 In 1999, Bill Stone had been involved in an underwater surveying project in Wakulla Springs, Florida.
 For that project, Stone had devised a digital wall mapper that was propelled by a diver propulsion vehicle and steered by divers which was designed to create a 3-D map of Wakulla Springs using an array of sonars, as well as a suite of other sophisticated sensors.
 The success of this project, the Wakulla Springs 2 Project, attracted the interest of planetary scientist Dan Durda from the Southwest Research Institute, who wished to create a similar piece of technology to explore the oceans of Europa, but one that could drive itself autonomously.
 Stone accepted the challenge, and several collaborative proposals were submitted to NASA.
 It wasn't until 2003 that NASA would finally fund DEPTHX as a three-year, $5 million project.

 The vehicle underwent several different design concepts over the next couple of years as engineers at Stone Aerospace explored various options.
 Initial designs focused on a less ellipsoidal design, however these designs were abandoned due to concerns that such a shape would be difficult to maneuver out of the potentially tight spots it might encounter during the exploration of unknown territory.
 It was also during this time that the DEPTHX team did a field campaign at Cenote Zacatón using a drop sonde to acquire some initial data for the software team, which itself contributed to the overall design changes.
 The final design was decided upon in 2006, at which point construction of the vehicle began.

 The completed vehicle was about 7 ft in diameter and weighed about 3300 lb.
 It had redundant navigation systems including 54 sonars, an inertial measurement unit, doppler velocity logger, as well as depth gauges and accelerometers.
 Propulsion systems were also redundant, having six thrusters and two equivalent battery stacks.
 It was outfitted with a variable buoyancy system, and finally with the science payload that included the ability to take in water and solid core samples for later analysis, as well as an onboard microscope to analyze water samples in real time.